NetScaler

 NetScaler is a line of networking products owned by Cloud Software Group.
-The products consist of NetScaler, an application delivery controller (ADC), NetScaler AppFirewall, an application firewall, NetScaler Unified Gateway, NetScaler Management & Analytics System, and NetScaler SD-WAN, which provides software-defined wide-area networking management.
+The products consist of NetScaler, an application delivery controller (ADC), NetScaler AppFirewall, an application firewall, NetScaler Unified Gateway, NetScaler Application Delivery Management (ADM), and NetScaler SD-WAN, which provides software-defined wide-area networking management.
 NetScaler was initially developed in 1997 by Michel K Susai and acquired by Citrix Systems in 2005.
 Citrix consolidated all of its networking products under the NetScaler brand in 2016.
-On September 30th 2022, when Citrix was taken private as part of the merger with TIBCO Software, NetScaler was formed as a business unit under the Cloud Software Group.
+On September 30, 2022, when Citrix was taken private as part of the merger with TIBCO Software, NetScaler was formed as a business unit under the Cloud Software Group.

 Overview

-The NetScaler line of products are the networking business unit for Cloud Software Group It includes NetScaler ADCs, NetScaler Unified Gateway, NetScaler AppFirewall, and NetScaler Application Delivery Manager.
+The NetScaler line of products are the networking business unit for Cloud Software Group It includes NetScaler ADCs, NetScaler Unified Gateway, NetScaler AppFirewall, NetScaler Intelligent Traffic Management, and NetScaler Application Delivery Manager.
 The products can work in conjunction with other Cloud Software Group offerings, including its Citrix and Xen line of products.

 NetScaler is integrated with OpenStack as part of Cloud Software Group's sponsorship of the OpenStack Foundation.